kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/introduction-to-emotional-intelligence.md

 <aside>

-📺 Watch the following videos for an introduction to Goleman's emotional intelligence model
+📺 Watch the following videos for an introduction to emotional intelligence

 </aside>